MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-365-limit-sharing.md

 - MET150
 ms.custom:
 localization_priority: Priority
-description: "Learn about to the options to limit or disable sharing in Microsoft 365."
+description: "Learn about the options to limit or disable sharing in Microsoft 365."
 ---

 # Limit sharing in Microsoft 365